Name, Image, Likeness; Rule Changes; and Unionization: Higher Ed Athletics

 The NCAA’s Division I Council also adopted transfer rules in April 2024.
 The transfer rules require student-athletes who transferred institutions more than once to sit out a year of competition.

-However, in May 2024, the U.S. Department of Justice and the NCAA submitted a proposed consent decree in a federal antitrust lawsuit challenging the transfer rules.
+However, on May 30, 2024, the U.S. Department of Justice and the NCAA submitted a proposed consent decree in a federal antitrust lawsuit challenging the transfer rules.
 If approved, the proposed consent decree would prevent the NCAA from enforcing the April 2024 transfer rules or implementing similar rules.
 It also would add a year of eligibility for qualifying college student-athletes who previously were deemed ineligible due to the transfer rule.
+As of early 2025, the proposed decree is not final.
+In October 2024, the NCAA released a new guide for student-athlete transfers at four-year colleges.

 State of Tennessee and Commonwealth of Virginia v.
 NCAA